Learn What Retention Bonus Agreements Are and When to Use Them

 In 2021, a survey by WorldatWork recorded a general increase in retention bonuses.
 38% of the organizations surveyed revealed that they already use retention bonuses.
 Why is that?
 And what’s a retention bonus agreement?

 Also known as a stay bonus, a retention bonus agreement can help push your company through the bottleneck during unpredictable periods.
 The fact is that no company can move forward without its employees, so it’s fair to plan for a bonus to help employees stick around during such tough times.

-In this article, I’ll highlight the ins and outs of the stay bonus agreement and how to use them for achieving your specific goals.
-I’ll also respond to some of the most commonly asked questions by the end of the article.
+In this article, we highlight the ins and outs of the stay bonus agreement and how to use them for achieving your specific goals, as well as respond to some of the most commonly asked questions.

 A stay bonus agreement is a percentage raise in compensation that a company pays an employee if they agree to stay for a defined period of time.